GuoJingtao-1997/CountFi/README.md

  * @LastEditTime: 2025-05-22 22:49:21
  * @LastEditors: Guo Jingtao
  * @Description: A dataset for passenger counting in the upper-decker of a double-decker bus in Hong Kong
- * @FilePath: /RiderCount/README.md
+ * @FilePath: /CountFi/README.md
  *
 -->
-# RiderCount
+# CountFi
 A dataset for passenger counting task based on Wi-Fi CSI in the upper-decker of a double-decker bus in Hong Kong

 ## Overview
-RiderCount is a comprehensive dataset designed to support research on Wi-Fi CSI-based passenger counting in the upper-decker of double-decker buses in Hong Kong.
+CountFi is a comprehensive dataset designed to support research on Wi-Fi CSI-based passenger counting in the upper-decker of double-decker buses in Hong Kong.
 This dataset provides annotated data to develop and evaluate Wi-Fi CSI-based sensing algorithms for accurate passenger counting in public transportation systems.

 ## Dataset Features
 - **Real-world conditions**: Captured in actual double-decker buses in Hong Kong